Sparse Feedback Controller: From Open-loop Solution to Closed-loop Realization: Introduction

-In this paper, we focus on sparse feedback control design for a discrete linear time invariant system, where the controller is \emph{linear dynamic}, and enjoys sparse control input to achieve feedback realization.
-We become aware of the result in \cite{bykov2018sparse} that induces a desired sparse control input by taking a \emph{row-sparsity} on the \emph{static} state feedback gain, which implies a structured sparsity on channels.
+In this paper, we focus on \emph{closed-loop realization} for sparse optimal control design for a discrete linear time invariant system, where the state feedback controller is linear dynamic, as well as enjoys input sparsity.
+We become aware of the result \cite{bykov2018sparse} that induces a desired sparse input by taking a \emph{row-sparsity} on the \emph{static} state feedback gain, which implies a structured sparsity on channels.
 In contrast, we here leverage a \emph{dynamic state feedback} controller and keep the standard optimal control framework.
 We believe that such a direct sparse optimization of control signal is more convenient to synthesizing sparse feedback control.
 One of its benefits is that it relies solely on \emph{offline optimization}.
 Thus, the proposed controller can often offer a significant computational saving and control effort minimization.
 Encouraged by simple theoretical and numerical results by a position paper \cite{zhang2023iscssparse} of the present authors, we extend the results to a more comprehensive version, including problem setup, proofs, tracking control, and simulations.
-The main contributions of this article are summarized as follows. \begin{itemize} \item This paper breaks into a paradigm in which feedback realization of sparse optimal control is always possible following the implementation of a \emph{dynamic linear compensator}.
+The main contributions of this article are summarized as follows. \begin{itemize} \item This paper gives feedback realization of sparse optimal control via a dynamic linear compensator.
+In other words, the sparse feedback controller is derived from open-loop solutions of sparse optimal control.
 Besides, we propose the computationally tractable analytical and explicit feedback solution for the sparse control problem (Problems \ref{prob:sparse-matrix-optim} and \ref{prob:sparse-feedback-realization}). \item We provide the stability, optimaility, and sparsity for the closed-loop augmented system, and display that the designed sparse feedback control is essentially a deadbeat control (Theorem~\ref{them:sparse-feedback-realziation} and Corollary~\ref{coro:deadbeat}). \item In particular, we show that an equivalence for the open-loop sparse control and the closed-loop sparse control under a specified basis (Corollary~\ref{coro:equiva}). \item Furthermore, we demonstrate that the sparse feedback control can in fact be extended successfully for tracking problem (Lemma \ref{lemma:tracking-steady-state} and Proposition \ref{prop:feedforward-tracking}). \end{itemize}

 This paper is organized as follows.
 In Section~\ref{sec:problem-formula}, we introduce the problem formulation and the basic preliminaries.
 Section~\ref{sec:sfb} gives the main result for stabilizing sparse feedback control using a dynamic linear compensator, which can be divided into two steps, that is, sparse optimization and feedback realization, respectively.
 Section~\ref{sec:sfb-tracking} extends the result to a tracking problem by devising a dynamic tracking controller.
 The numerical examples are illustrated in Section~\ref{sec:simulations}.
 Section~\ref{sec:conclusion} concludes this paper.